kraarush/skygeni_project/README.md

-# 📊 SkyGeni
+# 📊 SkyGeni Assessment

 🔗 **Live Demo**: [SkyGeni Website](https://sygeniproject.netlify.app)

-SkyGeni is a **full-stack data visualization project** built with the **MERN stack** (Express + React), designed for processing, analyzing, and visualizing complex datasets.
+This is a **full-stack data visualization project** built with the **MERN stack** (Express + React), designed for processing, analyzing, and visualizing complex datasets.
 The platform supports structured data presentation with interactive charts and tables using D3.js and Material UI, making it suitable for analytical dashboards and enterprise reporting tools.

 ### 💡 Key Highlights: